nvcnet/nvcnet.github.io/README.md

 Audio samples are taken from the VCTK data set [1].

 ### A. Traditional voice conversion
+Traditional many-to-many voice conversions are performed between different speakers that are seen during training.
+Some samples are presented in the table below.
 <table style='width: 100%;'>
 	<thead>
 	  <tr>